 The snack bar is open 24 hours a day.
 It offers a variety of beverages, snacks, and sandwiches, hot or cold.
 It is located on the first floor.

-Smoking: For more information, please see our Tobacco Policy.
+Smoking: Visitors may not smoke within the hospital.
+For more information, please see our Tobacco Policy.

 Visiting Hours: Visitors can be good medicine for patients.
 Family members and friends are welcome to visit.
 However, patient care is our primary concern at Barnesville Hospital, and in order to enhance the quality of care, specific visiting hours and regulations have been established.
 Visiting hours and regulations are posted throughout the hospital.
 Please follow these guidelines.
 If you need additional information, please check with the nurse on the unit.